‘Vanderpump Rules’: Jax Taylor Pens Emotional Tribute To His Father On Instagram Months After His Death

 Taylor also spoke of his now-fiance, Brittany Cartwright, and applauded her for sticking by him and supporting him after Cauchi’s death.

-While Taylor has been known for his bad boy ways in past years and actually cheated on Cartwright last May before dumping her as cameras rolled for Vanderpump Rules, he told viewers that he was determined to be a better man and has prove himself to be doing just that in the months that have followed his father’s passing.
+While Taylor has been known for his bad boy ways in past years and actually cheated on Cartwright last May before dumping her as cameras rolled for Vanderpump Rules, he told viewers that he was determined to be a better man and has proven himself to be doing just that in the months that have followed his father’s passing.

 Most recently, Taylor proved his dedication to his supportive girlfriend by putting a ring on her finger and asking her to marry him.